dominique-mueller/angular-package-builder/README.md

 > The **Angular Package Builder** only builds libraries from an Angular / JavaScript perspective.
 It's possible that you might have to setup a few extra build steps, for instance in order to compile global SASS, or copy assets / other files.

+> You can find a list of public repositories using this tool **[right here](https://github.com/dominique-mueller/angular-package-builder/network/dependents)**.

 <br>

 ### Step 1: Add `package.json` script